PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

 # Making a voxel in Unity
 Voxel terrains are made of the surface of thousands of small voxels (voxel means 3D pixel).
-If we were to make a terrain out of voxel and then slice it, it would look like this
+If we were to make a terrain out of voxels and then slice it, it would look like this

 ![2D voxel terrain unoptimized]()

 You may notice the inefficiency here.
-The side of a voxel that is not visible is still being made.
+The side of a voxel that is not visible is still being rendered.
 This leads to horrible performance in a large world.
-To fix this we can generate only the sides of a voxel at a time and then check of the voxel has a neighbor, if it does then we just don't generate that side.
+To fix this we can generate the individual sides of a voxel separately and then check if the voxel has a neighbor, if it does then we just don't generate that side.

 ![2D voxel terrain optimized]()